ovh/docs/pages/cloud/dedicated/network_bridging/guide.en-au.md

 >This step is only required once for a Hyper-V server.
 For all VMs, a **virtual switch** is required to connect the VM’s **virtual network adapters** to the server’s **physical adapter**.
 >

-Next, select the VM you wish to add the failover IP to.
+Next, select the VM you wish to add the Additional IP to.
 Use the Hyper-V Manager to change the settings of the VM and shut it down.

 Expand the network adapter in the left-hand menu and click on `Advanced Features`{.action}.
-Change the MAC address to `Static`{.action}, and enter the virtual MAC address for the failover IP.
+Change the MAC address to `Static`{.action}, and enter the virtual MAC address for the Additional IP.
 Once you have entered these settings, press `OK`{.action} to apply the changes.

 ![networkbridging](images/network-bridging-windows-2012-2.jpg){.thumbnail}